-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Include:

-Include: \ 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first- time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.

-\ only loans made to students who borrowed while enrolled at your institution.
+- 2021 undergraduate class who graduated between July 1, 2020 and June 30, 2021 who started at your institution as first- time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.

-\ co-signed loans.
+Exclude:

-Exclude: \ those who transferred in.

-\ money borrowed at other institutions.
+- those who transferred in. - money borrowed at other institutions.

-H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+Item Group Number H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-86% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+H4A Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-86% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$8,400 H5a Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. (private loans included) H5A Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$8,400
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+(Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens:
+H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:

-Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Х Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking aliens, provide the number of undergraduate degree-seeking nonresiden were awarded need-based or non-need-based aid: 0 Average dollar amount of institutional financial aid awarded to undergrad seeking nonresident aliens: uate degree- \$0 Total dollar amount of institutional financial aid awarded to undergraduat seeking nonresident aliens: e degree- \$0
+Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Χ Institutional scholarship or grant aid is not available

+If institutional financial aid is available for undergraduate degree-seeking 0 nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: Average dollar amount of institutional financial aid awarded to undergraduate \$0 degree-seeking nonresident aliens: Total dollar amount of institutional financial aid awarded to undergraduate \$0 degree-seeking nonresident aliens: